Procurement Act 2023

 Dynamic market:

-• suppliers can apply to join the Dynamic Market any time and the buyer can use the register to run quick competitions.
+• suppliers can apply to join the Dynamic Market any time.
+And the buyer can use the register to run quick competitions.

 Frequently asked questions